Onwards to Carthage – Heatonville to Plew

 The 1889 Phelps, Missouri school house still stands on Route 66.
 It has been restored today.
 Photo by Kathy Alexander.

-The 1889 Phelps, Missouri schoolhouse still stands on Route 66.
+The 1889 Phelps, Missouri, schoolhouse still stands on Route 66.
 It has been restored today.
 Photo by Kathy Alexander.

 Phelps is a small town that dates back to the 1830s when it was settled along the Carthage-Springfield Road.
-The first schoolhouse was built of logs in the early 1850s about a mile north of the community, When a post office opened in 1854, it was called Stalls Creek.
+The first schoolhouse was built of logs in the early 1850s about a mile north of the community.
+When a post office opened in 1854, it was called Stalls Creek.
 In 1857, the name was changed to Phelps, after William Wallace Phelps, a state legislator.
-By the time of the Civil War, Phelps was a flourishing community, however, during the 1870s a devastating fire burned everything on the south side of the road to the ground.
+By the time of the Civil War, Phelps was a flourishing community; however, during the 1870s, a devastating fire burned everything on the south side of the road to the ground.
 Recovery from this disaster was slow, particularly when the St. Louis & San Francisco Railway was routed through nearby Miller, causing some businesses and residents to move to the booming new railroad town.

-However, in 1882, the town still boasted a population of about 80 people, a school, several churches, a general merchandise store, a drug store, a wagon maker, blacksmith, and a doctor.
-A new one-room school was built along the main road through town 1889.
+However, in 1882, the town still boasted a population of about 80 people, a school, several churches, a general merchandise store, a drug store, a wagon maker, a blacksmith, and a doctor.
+A new one-room school was built along the main road through town in 1889.

 The old Henson Hotel in Phelps, Missouri.
 The front addition to building has been removed today.
 Photo by Kathy Alexander.